HUM-331-Princeton/princeton-lives-and-legacies/_posts/2021-5-5-aProject Synthesis.md

 title: Project Synthesis
 ---

-### Who do we choose from history to build a legacy for, and why? ###
+### Who do we choose from history to build a legacy for, and why? ### <!--more-->

 This page includes our answers to this question after we finalized this digital project.